amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 The following techniques are used to achieve this reliability:
 * A packet that has FLAG_NEED_ACK set must be acknowledged by the receiver.
 If the sender doesn't receive an acknowledgement after a certain amount of time it will resend the packet.
 * A [sequence id](#sequence-id) is sent along with a packet, so the receiver can reorder packets if necessary.
-* Both client and server send PING packets to each other after a certain amount of time has passed.
+* To keep the connection alive, both client and server send PING packets to each other after a certain amount of time has passed.

 ### Encryption
 All packet payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: "CD&ML".
 The connection to the secure server is encrypted using the secure key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).